patrickfrey/mewa/doc/tutorial.md

 #### Control Structures
 As we learned in the turorial, conditionals are implemented by wiring a control boolean type together with some code blocks.
 The control boolean type derived from the condition type with ```getRequiredTypeConstructor```.

 The return node functions also use ```getRequiredTypeConstructor``` to derive the value returned from their argument.
-The return type is visible in the callable environment.
+The return type is accessible in the callable environment structure.

 ```Lua
 function typesystem.conditional_if( node)